The Ultimate Guide to Customer Service Contracts

 A business may not want to outsource to the same partner forever.
 Circumstances could change, or the partner could underperform.
 The business may also want to change the terms of the agreement.
 Termination and transition clauses give the business (and the partner) flexibility.
 They can both alter or end the outsourcing agreement.

-Selecting the Right Outsourcing Partner
+How to Selec the Right Outsourcing Partner?

 When businesses decide to outsource customer service, they need to find the right partner.
 So much of the company’s success will depend on this partner—the business’s reputation, customer satisfaction, future sales, and so forth.
 This section takes a deep dive into the key considerations to keep in mind when selecting an outsourcing partner.